 The competitive landscape of the market is characterized by the presence of numerous small and large manufacturers who compete in terms of prices and quality.
 Some of the leading players operating in the market are Air Liquide S.A., Linde Group, Praxair, Inc., Air Products and Chemicals, Inc., and Airgas, Inc.

-The global industrial gases market was worth around US$ 80.2 Billion in 2019.
+The global industrial gases market reached a value of US$ 97 Billion in 2020.

-According to the estimates by IMARC Group, the global industrial gases market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global industrial gases market is expected to exhibit moderate growth during the next five years.

 The growing utilization of industrial gases across diverse industries, such as metallurgy, energy, manufacturing, chemicals, etc., represents one of the key drivers for the global industrial gases market.